0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/(Witty Title Here).md

 ##  Terminology

 Before getting into specific topics, it is important to cover some critical terminology in determining whether media is a positive or negative representation of a specific minority:
 - *Intersectionality* is a term that examines how multiple identities can be present at one time and how they can shape an individual’s life in terms of both oppression and privilege [Kimberlé Crenshaw].
-The various qualities a person has can determine many aspects of their life such as work opportunities, likelihood of being at risk, .
+The various qualities of a person determine many aspects of their life such as work opportunities, their likelihood of being at risk for mental health struggles, substance abuse, and domestic violence.
 LGBTQ+ individuals are often faced with such a reality as described later.
-- *Social Constructionism* presents the idea that aspects of one’s identity are not based on nature, but nurtured through one’s environment and society [Big Book].
+- *Social Constructionism* presents the idea that aspects of one’s identity are not based on biological nature, but nurtured through one’s environment and society.
+It is important to never overgeneralize a group of people because social constructionism emphasizes that identities are shaped by diverse, context-dependent social factors rather than fixed, inherent traits [Big Book].
+- *Biological Determinism*: The flawed view that biology alone decides human behavior and is often used o justify gender and sexuality roles [Big Book].
+- *Heteronormativity*: is a form of marginalization for LGBTQ+ identities and relationships, positioning heterosexuality as the default or natural standard.
+It often shapes how laws are passed, how narratives are woven, and how institutions are shaped [Big Book].
--
+- *Symbolic Annihilation*:

 [Week 14].